alessandropellegrini/personal-website/theses.md

    The goal of this thesis is the implementation of an ABM model to study the emergent behavior of people during the evacuation of a building.
 1. **Compiler support to intercept arbitrary memory accesses**
    The goal of this thesis is to realize innovative compiler-assisted software modules to increment the efficiency of incremental state saving.
-1. **Hardware-Based Incremental State Saving**
-   The goal of this thesis is to rely on modern-CPU hardware facilities to implement incremental state saving.
-See this supporting material for an additional framing of the topic: [1](pmu.pdf) [2](IBS.pdf).

 ### Energy Efficiency